alexandervdm/gummi/README.md

 The documentation, written by Guy Edwards, is now available as a Github wiki [here](https://github.com/alexandervdm/gummi/wiki).
 The menu link in your current version of Gummi may however still point to the wrong URL.

+##### This works for LaTeX or TeX?

+This version works for XeLaTeX and PdfTeX, thereby providing functionality for both languages!

 #### Contact

 If you wish to contact me, please use the contact details on my Github profile.
 I can also usually be found idling on the FreeNode IRC network as 'alexandervdm'.